ildarmgt/BitcoinNameSystem/README.md

 ## Payments

-This design cannot be entirely free to prevent domains being captured en masse, especially over a challenged domain.
+This design cannot be entirely free to prevent domains being captured en masse, especially over a contested domain name.
 Having non zero burn costs, typical fee market costs, limited ownership duration of ~ 1 year, challenge period for ownership ~ 24 hours, & extensions costs equal to winning bid costs should minimize multiple domain squatting, even for miners.
 Nothing is required to go to me in any way, my costs are same as everyone elses.
-Miners could try to put their transaction
+Miners could try to put their transactions for free but would displace fee paying transactions and cannot get a discount on burn.

 ## What works